 The classic Kindle in the new Matcha colour

-Weighing in at just 158g, our most compact Kindle device, small enough to fit in your hand or carry in your back pocket—and it’s packed with premium Kindle features.
+Weighing in at just 158g, this is our most compact Kindle device, small enough to fit in your hand or carry in your back pocket—and it’s packed with premium Kindle features.
 It has a 300 PPI (pixels per inch), glare-free display, with faster page turns, a higher contrast ratio for clearer text, and a front light that is 25% brighter at max setting—the same as the Kindle Paperwhite.

 It comes in black and a fun Matcha colour, offering weeks of battery life from a single charge, and 16 GB of storage for holding thousands of books—all of which make it the ideal device for reading anywhere the day takes you.